 Getting to Know Who Delvin Was

-Going through treatment wasn’t as difficult as I thought it would.
-It just took for me to be determined to get clean and sober.
-Once I was tired and reached my rock bottom, I realized there was only one way out.
+Going through treatment wasn’t as difficult as I thought it would be.
+I just needed to be determined to get clean and sober.
+I was tired.
+I reached my rock bottom and realized there was only one way out.
 I built a solid foundation and I stood on it, where I remain today.
-I did this by getting to know who Delvin was, regurgitating all the negative things I had suppressed for many years, and replacing them with positives.
+I did this by getting to know who Delvin was – regurgitating all the negative things I had suppressed for many years, and replacing them with positives.
 I had to change a lot of things about myself.

 My biggest challenge really was me.
 I would not get out of my own way to live life on life’s terms.
 I dealt with it by talking to others, staying busy and listening to suggestions.
 I believe you need to love God and yourself before you can love anyone else.
 It’s also important to stay connected, and not be afraid to ask for help.
 I had to learn how to face adversity head on without going back to where I came from.
 The process was a very emotional one, because I was numb to all my feelings until I arrived at Gaudenzia.
 They taught me how to love myself, as well as others.

 I started feeling emotions I had never felt before.
 That part of treatment was very important to me.
 The program was absolutely wonderful, because if it could help a person like me, it can help anybody.
 I am truly honored to have been a part of Gaudenzia at Crownsville.
 Without them, I would not be where I am today.